 To store: Leftover tomato macaroni and cheese can be stored in an airtight container in the fridge for 3 to 4 days.
 If you’re storing it in a baking dish, make sure it’s wrapped tightly with plastic wrap or foil.

-To reheat: Use a microwave if you’re reheating a small portion of this casserole.
-If you’d like to heat up the whole thing, cover the dish with foil and bake it in a 350ºF oven for about 15 to 20 minutes or until warmed through.
+To reheat: You can reheat in the microwave or oven.
+If you’d like to heat up in the oven, cover the dish with foil and bake at 350 degrees F for about 15 to 20 minutes or until warmed through.

 Pin for later:

-Tomato Macaroni and Cheese
+Baked Macaroni and Cheese with Fresh Tomatoes

 PrintIngredients